PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Introduction

 \textit{Transferring pretrained representations:} Learning deep features requires extensive datasets, preferably with labels.
 An attractive property of deep neural networks, is that representations learned on very extensive datasets, can be transferred to data-poor tasks.
 Specifically deep neural representations trained on the ImageNet dataset have been shown by \cite{huh2016makes} to significantly boost performance on other datasets that are only vaguely related to some of the ImageNet classes.
 This can be performed with and without finetuning.
-Although much recent progress has been performed on self-supervised feature learning \citep{gidaris2018unsupervised, chen2020simple}, such methods are typically outperformed by transferred pretrained features.
-Transferring ImageNet pre-trained features for out-of-distribution detection has been proposed by \cite{hendrycks2019pretraining}.
-Similar pre-training has been proposed for one-class classification has been proposed by \cite{perera2019learning}, however they require joint optimization with the original task.
+Although much recent progress has been performed on self-supervised feature learning \cite{gidaris2018unsupervised, chen2020simple}, such methods are typically outperformed by transferred pretrained features.
+Transferring ImageNet pretrained features have been proposed for out-of-distribution detection by \cite{hendrycks2019pretraining} and video anomaly detection \cite{smeureanu2017deep} \cite{georgescu2021anomaly}.
+Similar pretraining has been proposed for one-class classification has been proposed by \cite{perera2019learning}, however they require joint optimization with the original task.
+Rippel et. al. \cite{rippel2020modeling} follow an early version of this paper and report results with pretrained features on MVTec using the Mahalanobis distance.
+A concurrent work adapts pretrained features for the Outlier Exposure setting \cite{deecke2020deep} and achieves similar results to our method (see Sec.\ref{sec:method_panda}).

-This paper is an extension of our earlier Arxiv technical report \citep{bergman2020deep}, which investigated the anomaly detection performance of nearest neighbors retrieval on deep pre-trained features under different settings (pretrained-unadapted in Tab.~\ref{tab:big_dataset} and Tab.~\ref{different_dataset}).
-In this paper, we investigate techniques for adapting the pre-trained features resulting in dramatic improvement over the unadapted features.